Multi-Active Satellites in Data Vault 2.0

 Figure 4 – Type code solution

 Another option to avoid changing types requires pivoting in which you create different columns per type.
 Here, you receive the same granularity as the hub.
-But, while also considering the need of reengineering in case of changing types of the attributes.
+But, while also considering the need for reengineering in case of changing types of attributes.

 Extra Hub